Ian-T-Dixon/Disease_Prediction/README.md

 * **"dataset_bool"** is the encoded dataset used to train the machine learning model.
 The list of symptom checkboxes on the website dashboard is populated from its column names.

 ## Website Dashboard
 The trained ML model can deployed to a webpage using Flask, a RESTful API server that, like the trained model, also runs on Python.
 This simple webpage allows the user to input experienced symptoms and view the model's disease prediction.
-Flask also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "disease_info" table.
+Flask also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "**disease_info**" table.
 This information is then used to update the webpage and is displayed to the website end-user.

 ## Team Communication Protocol
 The team met twice per week via Zoom during the main execution phase and uses Slack to communicate as needed.
 There is a Group Plan file to help document our goals and overall plan for the project.